-HTM investments are quoted non-derivative financial assets with fixed or determinable payments and fixed maturities for which management has the positive intention on and ability to hold to maturity.
-Where the Company sells other than an insignificant amount of HTM investments, the entire category would be tainted and reclassified as AFS investments.
+Financial assets at amortized costs are quoted non-derivative financial assets with fixed or determinable payments and fixed maturities for which management has the positive intention on and ability to hold to maturity.
+Where the Company sells other than an insignificant amount of financial assets at amortized costs, the entire category would be tainted and reclassified as financial assets at fair value through other comprehensive income.
 After initial measurement, these investments are subsequently measured at amortized cost using the effective interest rate method, less impairment in value.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate.

 The amortization is included in investment income in the statement of income.
-Gains and losses are recognized in income when the HTM investments are derecognized and impaired, as well as through the amortization process.
-The effects of restatement on foreign currency-denominated HTM investments are recognized in the statement of income.
+Gains and losses are recognized in income when the financial assets at amortized costs are derecognized and impaired, as well as through the amortization process.
+The effects of restatement on foreign currency-denominated financial assets at amortized costs are recognized in the statement of income.